I’m going to be super honest here. So, so uncomfortably honest. Adoption scared the crap out of me.

-I often recapped the many ways I was a failure: Not only could I not carry a baby myself, but I wasn’t strong enough to continue with fertility treatments.
+I often recapped the many ways I was a failure and I was scared of that feeling: Not only could I not carry a baby myself, but I wasn’t strong enough to continue with fertility treatments.
 I wasn’t brave enough (or organized enough, or wealthy enough, or enough of numerous other things) to consider adoption, and I felt guilty because I knew I was terribly caught up in my own temporary struggles, but I couldn’t figure out how not to be.
 My world was small and kind of sad, for a time.

 This perpetuated until one day I stumbled upon a website devoted to kids waiting to be adopted, and I recognized that I couldn’t even fathom the fear of not having a safe, loving, permanent place in a family to call mine.

 Not long after, my very intuitive aunt told me about her friend, who was in the process of adopting through foster care.
 This friend had found a local agency that she adored, and they all thought I might like to go to an informational meeting.